About Dietrich

-I started my journey in agroecology sitting in a mudflat outside of Washington DC, pondering the connection between food and our ecosystems as I restored to the local watershed a plant used by indigenous peoples as food.
+I started my journey in agroecology sitting in a mudflat outside of Washington DC, pondering the connection between food and our ecosystems.
+I was working to restore the American Lotus (Nelumbo lutea) to the local watershed.
+This is a beautiful plant used by indigenous peoples as food.
 Few daily rituals connect us so directly to the earth as our meals do.

 Ecologist